FredHappyface/.github/ISSUE_TEMPLATE.md

 - [ ] I have read the comment above and have completed each step
 - [ ] I have filled in each heading below

-### Is your feature request related to a problem?
-Please describe.
+### Please describe the problem that you are trying to solve
 <!--
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]